-The first few weeks when your babies arrive will be incredibly busy.
+The first few weeks following the birth of your twins, triplets or more will be incredibly busy.
 Friends and family may offer to help out.
 Not only should you accept these offers, but try to make sure they are helping with real chores (laundry, shopping, cooking, cleaning etc) so that you can have as much time as possible to rest, enjoy your babies and share moments with your partner.

 If help isn’t offered, ask for it.
 People may well be happy to pitch in if you make it clear you would appreciate their assistance.
 However, make sure that you don’t end up looking after the helper - if someone pops over to see the babies, they will certainly be able to make their own cup of tea (and one for you while they’re at it!).